 The Patriot school community is committed to providing unique and challenging educational opportunities for each student.
 A variety of instructional settings, classroom arrangements, teaching styles, assessment strategies, and student activities are utilized to make this goal attainable.
 An enthusiastic and supportive community, ongoing curriculum revision and expansion, meaningful staff development, and other educational initiatives combine to foster and create a challenging and dynamic educational program for all at Freehold Township High School.

-See early dismissal/partial day and other bell schedules here.
+See the partial day & delayed opening bell schedules here.